wp-plugins/brute-force-login-protection/readme.txt

 1. Plugin settings page

 == Changelog ==
+= 1.4.1 =
+* Option to email administrator when an IP has been blocked
+* Button to whitelist your current IP
+* Bugfixes and improvements

 = 1.4 =
 * Ability to whitelist trusted IPs
 * Ability to create custom message to show to blocked users